jtnystrom/Discount/README.md

 A new directory called /path/to/output/dir_counts will be created with the output.

-Usage of upper and lower bounds filtering, histogram generation, and other functions, may be seen in the online help:
+Usage of upper and lower bounds filtering, histogram generation, normalization of k-mer orientation, and other functions, may be seen in the online help:

 `
 ./spark-submit.sh --help